pkhuong/pkhuong.github.io/source/_posts/2022-02-28-one-bit-twist.markdown

 {% codeblock tabulation.py %}
 def tabhash(value, table):
-    """Computes the tabulation hash for `value`, a stream of bits, and a `table` random uniform integers."""
-    acc = 0
+    """Computes the tabulation hash for `value`, a stream of bits, and a `table` of random uniform integers.""" acc = 0
     for bit, pair in zip(value, table):
         acc ^= pair[bit]